JetBrains/teamcity-documentation/topics/command-line.md

 </td>

 <td>

-_The option is available if "Custom script" is selected in the __Run__ dropdown._
+_The option is available if "Custom script" is selected in the __Run__ drop-down menu._

-A platform\-specific script which will be executed as an executable script in Unix\-like environments and as a `*.cmd` batch file on Windows.
-Under Unix\-like OS the script is saved with the executable bit set and is then executed by OS.
+A platform-specific script which will be executed as an executable script in Unix-like environments and as a `*.cmd` batch file on Windows.
+Under Unix-like OS the script is saved with the executable bit set and is then executed by OS.
 This defaults to /bin/sh interpreter on the most systems.
-If you need a specific interpreter to be used, specify shebang (e.g. "#!/bin/bash") as the first line of the script.
+If you need a specific interpreter to be used, specify shebang (for example, `#!/bin/bash`) as the first line of the script.

 </td></tr><tr>

 <td>